Aurora Australis: Anthologies, Novels, and Adaptations

 Recent Comments

-- skockie on Rereading The Ruin of Kings: Chapters 64 and 65 28 mins ago
+- MByerly on The Care and Feeding of Supervillains 6 mins ago

-- AeronaGreenjoy on Reading the Wheel of Time: Looking For the Truth in Robert Jordan’s The Shadow Rising (Part 5) 34 mins ago
+- Irina on The Care and Feeding of Supervillains 27 mins ago

-- James Davis Nicoll on The Care and Feeding of Supervillains 56 mins ago
+- John Oestreicher on Revealing the Cover for Alina Boyden’s Stealing Thunder — Plus Read Chapter One!
+40 mins ago